 The second and third features are a variety of body shapes, some very wide, and a variety of bridges.
 The bridge height was either less than its width or equal to its width (unlike on a violin), making for a low action (the relative height of the strings to the instrument).
-The iconography suggests most strongly that the bridge was often flat, unlike the marked arc of a violin bridge, severely limiting the angle at which strings can be bowed and positively necessitating drone playing on all strings at once.
-Of course, even on a completely flat bridge, string slots in the bridge could be made of various depths to create the string arc violinists are used to, enabling single string playing; but the iconography and the logic of the tuning system do not suggest this.
+The iconography suggests most strongly that the bridge was often flat, unlike the marked arc of a violin bridge, severely limiting the angle at which strings can be bowed and positively necessitating drone playing on most or all strings at once.
+This fits the logic of the tuning system, as will see below.

-Overall, historical images show us a range of sizes; a variety of shapes, most typically having a body shaped as an oblong box with rounded edges or with a gently curving waist; the neck was sometimes fretted with gut, more often unfretted; string numbers were usually 4 or 5, but sometimes 3 and possibly 6; it was played on the shoulder, or against the upper chest, or on the knee facing forward like the rebab or viola da gamba; and played with bows of various sizes, lengths and curvatures.
+Overall, historical images show us a range of sizes; a variety of shapes, most typically having a body shaped as an oblong box with rounded edges or with a gently curving waist; the neck was sometimes fretted with gut, more often unfretted; string numbers were usually 4 or 5, but sometimes 3 and possibly 6; it was played on the shoulder or against the upper chest; and played with bows of various sizes, lengths and curvatures.